smartcontractkit/documentation/docs/Developer Reference/create-a-chainlinked-project.md

 make # This installs the project's dependencies.
 ```

-For instructions about how to use the starter kit, see the [Foundry starter kit README](https://github.com/smartcontractkit/foundry-starter-kit#readme).
+For instructions on how to use the starter kit, refer to the [Foundry starter kit README](https://github.com/smartcontractkit/foundry-starter-kit#readme).

 ___